achalkmr01/Curriculum_Vitae/README.md

     • Deployment of applications on AWS Servers

-Project Name
+Project Name    **Restaurant App**

-Restaurant App
-Project Description
-This app is for ordering food items in a group of friends by creating a group number or single person can also order, by going to that restaurant & scanning the qr code of that particular restaurant.
+Project Description:                This app is for ordering food items in a group of friends by creating a group number or single person can also order, by going to that restaurant & scanning the qr code of that particular restaurant.

-Duration
-From: Sep 2020
-To: Feb 2022
+Duration            From: Sep 2020              To: Feb 2022            13 Months
-13 Months
-Platform
-Linux
+Platform            Linux
-Languages
-Java, SpringBoot, reactJs, ReactNative
+Languages           Java, SpringBoot, reactJs, ReactNative Role                **Test Engineer**
-Role      Test Engineer

 Responsibilities

     • Creating Test Cases according to the Business Requirements covering all possible scenarios
     • Responsible for performing API Testing using Postman Tool.
     • Preparing Functional Test Plan, Test Scenarios, Test Case and Test data.